Load balancing internet connections for a multi-homed Windows machine

 They basically tell the network stack to randomly choose a network adapter to send and receive data through according to a randomizing algorithm so Windows does not send a request through a network and expect a response from another.

-After that, you need to change the metric on your network adapters from automatic, and set them to the same value (preferably above 1, which is reserved to the loopback interface), otherwise, windows will prefer the one with the least metric.
+After that, you need to change the metric on your network adapters from automatic, and set them to the same value (preferably above 1, which is reserved to the loopback interface), otherwise, windows will prefer the one with the lowest total metric value.

 • Open the Network and Dial-up Connections folder.